 What is Antilog Table?

 Antilog table gives the antilog of a positive or a negative number.
-Antilog is the inverse of the logarithmic function. i.e., if log x = y then x = antilog (y). i.e., if "log" moves from one side to the other side of the equation, it becomes an antilog.
+Antilog is the inverse of the logarithmic function. i.e., if log x = y then x = antilog (y).
+To remember this simply, if "log" moves from one side to the other side of an equation, it becomes an antilog.
 So

 log x = y ⇒ x = antilog (y) ....
 (1)